Leidiane

-Leidiane Machado Cardoso (born 30 August 1993), known as Leidiane or Leidi, is a Brazilian footballer who plays as a right-back for Santos FC.
+Leidiane Machado Cardoso (born 30 August 1993), known as Leidiane or Leidi, is a Brazilian footballer who plays as a right-back.

 Career

 Born in Gravataí, Rio Grande do Sul, Leidiane began her career with São José, but made her senior debut with Foz Cataratas in 2013.
 She subsequently represented Kindermann and Centro Olímpico before joining Audax in 2016, as the club established a partnership with Corinthians.

 In the end of the 2017 season, Leidiane moved to Internacional.
 On 29 January 2021, after winning three Campeonato Gaúcho titles, she renewed her contract with the club.

 On 6 January 2022, Leidiane was announced at Atlético Mineiro.
 On 24 January 2024, she agreed to a two-year contract with Santos.